The ancestors of the name Stapyligh date back to the days of the Anglo-Saxon

 Early Notables of the Stapyligh family (pre 1700)

-of Patcham...
-Another 28 words (2 lines of text) are included under the topic Early Stapyligh Notables in all our PDF Extended History products and printed products wherever possible.
+, by his third wife, Ann.
+The Stapley family moved about 1615 from Framfield to Patcham.
+Stapley was one of the judges of...
+Another 101 words (7 lines of text) are included under the topic Early Stapyligh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stapyligh family to the New World and Oceana